Denver Market Overview

 Overview

-The Denver office market has faced several headwinds from the COVID pandemic, inflation, rising interest rates, and now economic uncertainty with a looming recession, all of which has made Denver a tenant’s office market.
-The hybrid workplace environment is here to stay, and each company has its own different interpretation of what remote access in office work looks like.
-Companies are changing office designs to “we” spaces instead of “me” space, with heavy influence on multiple types of shared and hotel space options with less private offices.
-Tenants currently in the market for office space continue to reduce their size footprint and are reluctant to renew leases in older buildings, driving a flight to quality, with strong preference for newly delivered and under construction office buildings.
+With office demand remaining flat since the 2nd quarter of 2022, our opinion is the recession has already begun and the impact of this will mean a continued weakening demand for office space.
+Leasing activity has improved over the last two quarters increase by 11.6% in the 2nd quarter of 2023.
+However, this positive indicator is not enough to declare an official recovery, as average deal sizes continues to trend downward.
+The hybrid workplace environment is here to stay, and each company has its own interpretation of what remote access in office work looks like.
+Tenants currently in the market for office space are driving a flight to quality, with strong preference for newly delivered and under construction office buildings.
 Amenities are no longer an option, and the most important are connected to social interaction.
-Office landlords are focusing on common spaces, such as gyms with personal trainers, yoga studios, coffee shops, rooftop terraces, interactive golf simulators, and game lounges.
-Tenants are demanding their buildings be healthy environments, with building environmental sustainability ratings.
+Office property owners are focusing on common spaces, such as gyms, yoga studios, coffee shops, rooftop terraces, interactive golf simulators, wine/beer tasting bars and game lounges.

 Vacancy & Lease Rates

-Leasing activity improved throughout 2023, but the average lease size continues to trend downward.
+Leasing activity has increased since the pandemic, but not enough to outpace tenant move outs.
+Annual absorption has remained in the red for 3 years now as companies reassess their office footprints.
 There is a continued emphasis on migration out of the CBD with office users favoring the Cherry Creek and Platt River submarkets.
-Vacancies still continue to remain high as demand for Denver office space remains depressed.
-Denver's overall office vacancy at the end of 2022 stood at 14.6%, up 1/10th of 1% from the beginning of 2022.
-Net absorption in 2023 came in at a negative 393,000 square feet.
-Due to Denver’s concentration of tech companies who are more open to remote work, Denver now ranks among the worst performing office markets in the U.S. Smaller office requirements under 15,000 square feet in size have dominated leasing, with 60% of leases signed in 2022 being less than 15,000 square feet in size.
-Average asking lease rates at the end of 2022 for office space decreased by 9 cents to $29.03 per square foot compared to the middle of 2022.
-Year over year rent growth has slowed significantly in Denver and has dropped now to 0.7%.
-Lease rate pricing remains in the favor of tenants by commanding heavy concessions, such as significant free rent, generous tenant improvement allowances, moving and cabling allowances, and free parking.
+Denver's overall office vacancy at the end of 2nd quarter 2023 stands at 15.5%, up almost 1% from the beginning of 2023.
+Net absorption for 2nd quarter 2023 came in at a negative 512,000 square feet, a 30% increase from 1st quarter 2023.
+Cherry Creek is the only Denver submarket to maintain positive absorption and outperforming rents, due to a high concentration of class A assets with landlords capitalizing on the flight to quality.
+Office vacancies are concentrated in older vintage segment of the office market with offices built in the 1980’s and 1990’s mostly impacted.
+60% of office vacancy is concentrated in 10% of existing office buildings and 90% of office vacancy is concentrated in only 30% of existing buildings.
+Tenants are downsizing footprints via densification and choosing properties with more efficient floor plates, enabling companies to take less space but in higher quality buildings.
+Denver’s average lease size now stands at 3175 square feet, a 45% decrease from the average lease size at the peak in 2015.
+Average asking lease rates have remained flat since the end of 2022 and were at $29.19 per square foot on a full service gross lease at the end of 2nd quarter 2023.
+Lease terms remain in the favor of tenants with heavy concessions, such as significant free rent, generous tenant improvement allowances, moving and cabling allowances, and free parking.
 However, the tenants have to know what to ask for!
 Sublease space inventories are at historic record levels.
-Available office sublease space in Denver now totals 6.6 million square feet up from 5.1 million square feet in the middle of 2022.
+Available office sublease space in Denver now totals 6.4 million square feet, slightly down from the end of 2022, most likely due to the leases ending rather than actually being subleased.
 The amount of sublease space on the market solidifies a continued trend of downsizing or eliminating the need for office space.
-The current availability rate of office space in Denver is 20%, up from 18.8% at the middle of 2022.
+The current availability rate of office space in Denver is 20.7%, up 0.7% at the end of 2022.
 The difference between the vacancy rate and the availability rate is the sublease space, which is currently not vacant, but is being marketed as available.
-The effects of the sublease space are largely felt in the Downtown Denver submarket, where the vast amount of sublease space is listed, however recently a few blocks of 100,000 square feet of space have been put on the market for sublease in the Southeast Suburban Denver market.
-Sublease space puts downward pressure on overall lease rates, as these spaces are typically offered at a deep discount relative to direct lease space.
-The difference between average direct lease asking rates and average sublease space asking rates reached its widest disparity in 4th quarter 2022 and now stands at $8.00 per square foot!
+The effects of the sublease space are largely felt in the Downtown Denver submarket, where the vast amount of sublease space is listed.
+The difference between average asking lease rates for direct space versus sublease space has reached $9 per square foot, the widest delta on record.
+At the beginning of 2020 the difference was less than $2 per square foot.

 New Construction and Outdated Buildings